pulumi/terraform-provider-google-beta/website/docs/r/compute_instance_group_manager.html.markdown

 * `update_strategy` - (Optional, Default `"REPLACE"`) If the `instance_template`
-    resource is modified, a value of `"NONE"` will prevent any of the managed instances from being restarted by Terraform.
+    resource is modified, a value of `"NONE"` will prevent any of the managed instances from being restarted by this provider.
 A value of `"REPLACE"` will restart all of the instances at once.
 This field is only present in the `google` provider.